-Mohs surgery, named for Fredrick Mohs, was first conceived sixty years ago using chemical fixatives to allow tissue from the skin to be cut and examined for malignancy, but has evolved rapidly in recent years due to the ability to freeze tissue to allow a much faster turnaround.
+Mohs surgery, named for Fredrick Mohs, was first conceived sixty years ago using chemical fixatives to allow tissue from the skin to be cut and examined for malignancy but has evolved rapidly in recent years due to the ability to freeze tissue to allow a much faster turnaround.
 This breakthrough is what allows tumors that have recurred, are located close to vital structures, or which exhibit particularly aggressive features under the microscope, to be removed with 99% accuracy, and the defect to be surgically repaired, all in the same office visit.
 At Suncoast Skin Solutions we are proud to offer Mohs dermatology services to our Florida customers.

-This tissue-sparing technique, used by our Florida skin cancer center specialists results in a smaller post-surgical defect, and once the cancer has been removed entirely, Dr. Ewanowski will explain options for repair of the wound.
-The chances of developing a recurrence of your cancer is extremely low, less than 1%, in the skilled hands of a fellowship trained Mohs surgeon, such as Dr. Ewanowski.
+This tissue-sparing technique, used by our Florida skin cancer center specialists results in a smaller post-surgical defect, and once cancer has been removed entirely, Dr. Ewanowski will explain options for repair of the wound.
+The chances of developing a recurrence of your cancer is extremely low, less than 1%, in the skilled hands of a fellowship-trained Florida Mohs dermatology surgeon, such as Dr. Ewanowski.
 Dr. Ewanowski has performed over 20,000 Mohs surgeries.